Material Topics – Focus

 The water supplies, especially at large production sites, are primarily guaranteed with river water supplied via third parties.
 Before being discharged into the piping system at each site, the river water is cleaned using various filter systems.
 Remaining amounts are obtained from the respective local water grids, but not in volumes that would significantly impair the water system.
 For plants located next to rivers, Clariant implements strict environmental regulations so that its activities have no measurable impact on the surrounding flora and fauna.
 The wastewater produced by Clariant in the year under review had no measurable impact on biodiversity.

 To ensure continuous operations in areas under water stress, reducing water consumption and increasing water reuse are essential.
 Clariant prioritizes actions that increase efficient water use, ensure proper water management, and address potential risks.
-Clariant systematically tracks water related impacts and engages with where necessary to deal with specific water-related impacts.
+Clariant systematically tracks water related impacts and engages with stakeholders where necessary to deal with specific water-related impacts.

 Clariant strengthened its water-risk management in 2017 by establishing an annual water-risk assessment for sites operating under high water stress.
 By systematically mapping water risks with a comprehensive tool, the Aqueduct Water Risk Map developed by the World Resources Institute, a facility’s overall water-risk score (a combination of quantity, quality, regulatory, and reputational risks) is calculated, and the facilities that rank as medium to high risk are shortlisted.
 Based on this initial assessment, Clariant refined the Aqueduct analysis by performing a more detailed internal risk assessment.
 Relevant sites reported on impacts and emerging risks according to certain classifications and categories, allowing Clariant to identify sites with water risks that could have a substantial impact on operations, revenue, or expenditure.
 This detailed risk assessment process revealed that only a fraction of Clariant sites are situated in water-risk areas.
 For these sites, Clariant performed in-depth site-level water-risk assessments in 2019 to develop water management goals that ensure risks can be managed responsibly.
 The revised environmental targets, which Clariant will publish in early 2021, place additional emphasis on advanced and sustainable water management in areas of high water risk.